icon BELTOWER

 Difficulty Levels

 The difficulty levels for random stages (now 12 options) encompass Rounds, Random Sequence (Call Change), Plain Hunt or Method, with and without a covering tenor.
-The difficulty levels for striking errors include a single bell either early or late in optional/random degrees, through to 2 bells with added method errors (falling off the line).
+The difficulty levels for striking faults include a single bell either early or late in selected/random degrees, through to 2 bells with added method errors (falling off the line).

 Screen Shot 1

-Striking errors are chosen automatically and you enter your diagnosis in the Log.
+Striking faults are created automatically and you enter your diagnosis in the Log.

-Option 2, Diagnose, starts you off with small errors, and you can increase their size to make them easier to hear.
-With Option 3, Correct/Adjust, you start off with random errors, and you aim to reduce all the errors to zero, bit by bit.
+Option 2, Detect, starts you off with small faults, and you can increase their size to make them easier to hear.

 Diagnosis and Correction

-Combine striking errors with plain hunt or methods at random stages and you can raise the game to extremely challenging levels.
+Combine striking faults with plain hunt or methods at random stages and you can raise the game to extremely challenging levels.

 Ringing can be controlled from within the Challenge dialog, making it particularly useful for a tower quiz or listening practice.